-Where $\log \operatorname{SI}t$ and $\log \operatorname{J}{t-1}$ are log-transformed SI and jack escapement values, respectively; t is the year for which the SI is being forecast; β_0 is the intercept; β_1 is the slope; ρ is the autocorrelation coefficient; and ε{t-1} is the difference between the modeled value of the $\log \operatorname{SI}$ for year t-1 and the postseason estimate of $\log \operatorname{SI}$ in year t-1.
-The $\log \operatorname{SI}t$ is back-transformed to the arithmetic scale and corrected for bias in this transformation, where σ^2 is the variance of the normally distributed error component of the fitted model (referred to as the "innovation" variance).
+Where $\log SI_t$ and $\log J{t-1}$ are log-transformed SI and jack escapement values, respectively; t is the year for which the SI is being forecast; $\beta_0$ is the intercept; $\beta_1$ is the slope; $\rho$ is the autocorrelation coefficient; and $\varepsilon{t-1}$ is the difference between the modeled value of the log SI for year t-1 and the postseason estimate of log SI in year t-1.
+The log SIt is back-transformed to the arithmetic scale and corrected for bias in this transformation, where $\sigma^2$ is the variance of the normally distributed error component of the fitted model (referred to as the "innovation" variance).
 A more detailed description of the forecast approach can be found in Appendix E of the 2014 Preseason Report I (PFMC 2014a).

-$$SI_t = e^{\log SI_t + 0.5\sigma^2},$$
+$\mathrm{SI}t = \mathrm{e}^{\log \mathrm{SI}t + 0.5\sigma^2},$

 The performance of past SI forecasts is displayed graphically in Figure II-4.
-For 2014, the postseason estimate of the SI was 554,932, which is 87 percent of the preseason forecast of 634,650.
+For 2015, the postseason estimate of the SI was 255,287, which is 39 percent of the preseason forecast of 651,985.

 A control rule, adopted as part of Amendment 16 to the salmon FMP, is used annually to specify the maximum allowable exploitation rate on SRFC (Appendix A, Figure A-1).
 The allowable exploitation rate is determined by the predicted number of potential spawners in the absence of fisheries, which is defined for SRFC as the forecast SI.
 The FMP allows for any ocean and river harvest allocation that meets the exploitation rate constraints defined by the control rule.
-The regulations adopted in 2014 were expected to result in 314,700 hatchery and natural area spawners and an exploitation rate of 50.4 percent.
-Postseason estimates of these quantities were 211,668 hatchery and natural area adult spawners and an exploitation rate of 61.9 percent (Table II-1).
+The regulations adopted in 2015 were expected to result in 341,000 hatchery and natural area spawners and an exploitation rate of 47.7 percent.
+Postseason estimates of these quantities were 112,434 hatchery and natural area adult spawners and an exploitation rate of 56.0 percent (Table II-1).

-Sacramento Index forecast model parameters were estimated from SI data for years 1983-2014 and jack escapement data for years 1982-2013.
-A total of 25,359 SRFC jacks were estimated to have escaped to Sacramento River basin hatcheries and natural spawning areas in 2014.
-This jack escapement, and the following estimated parameters, result in a 2015 SI forecast of 651,985.
+Sacramento Index forecast model parameters were estimated from SI data for years 1983-2015 and jack escapement data for years 1982-2014.
+A total of 19,954 SRFC jacks were estimated to have escaped to Sacramento River basin hatcheries and natural spawning areas in 2015.
+This jack escapement the estimated parameters result in a 2016 SI forecast of 299,609.

-'''

-\beta_0 = 7.637828, \\ \beta_1 = 0.554540, \\ \rho = 0.718847, \\ \epsilon{t-1} = 0.083934, \\ \sigma^2 = 0.132177
+$\begin{array}{l} \beta_o = 7.619956, \\ \beta_1 = 0.548526, \\ \rho = 0.7147045, \\ \epsilon{t-1} = -0.7215839, \\ \sigma^2 = 0.1498808, \end{array}$

-'''

-Figure II-2 graphically displays the 2015 SI forecast.
-For 2014, the model fit (line in Figure II-2) was lower than the postseason estimate of the SI.
-As a result, the 2015 SI forecast value is adjusted upward from the fitted model.
+Figure II-2 graphically displays the 2016 SI forecast.
+The model fit (line in Figure II-2) was higher than the 2015 postseason estimate of the SI.
+As a result, the 2016 SI forecast value is adjusted downward from the fitted model.

-The forecast SI applied to the SRFC control rule (Appendix A, Figure A-1) results in an allowable exploitation rate of 0.70 which produces, in expectation, 195,596 hatchery and natural area adult spawners.
-Therefore, fisheries impacting SRFC must be crafted to achieve, in expectation, a minimum of 195,596 adult spawners in 2015.
+The forecast SI applied to the SRFC control rule (Appendix A, Figure A-1) results in an allowable exploitation rate of 0.59 which produces, in expectation, 122,000 hatchery and natural area adult spawners.
+Therefore, fisheries impacting SRFC must be crafted to achieve, in expectation, a minimum of 122,000 adult spawners in 2016.

-In 2015, invoking de minimis fishing rates under Amendment 16 will be unnecessary because SRFC potential spawner abundance is projected to be greater than 162,667 hatchery and natural area adults.
-Therefore, projected escapement will meet or exceed the S{MSY} of 122,000 by an exploitation rate greater than 0.25.
+In 2016, invoking de minimis fishing rates under Amendment 16 will be unnecessary because SRFC potential spawner abundance is projected to be greater than 162,667 hatchery and natural area adults.
+Therefore, projected escapement will meet or exceed the $S{MSY}$ of 122,000 by an exploitation rate greater than 0.25.